A multispecies birth-death-immigration process and its diffusion approximation: Transient analysis

-\subsection{Transient analysis for $\mu=\alpha=\lambda$}
+\subsection{Transient analysis for $\alpha=\lambda=\mu$}

-Let us denote by $t_{n,k}$ the number of permutations of $\{1,\ldots,n\}$, $n\geq 1$, with $k\geq 1$ components (see, for instance, Comtet \cite{Comtet}, p.\ $262$ and \cite{OEIS}).
+Aiming to obtain an expression for $p(0,t)$ when $\alpha=\lambda=\mu$, let us denote by $t_{n,k}$ the number of permutations of $\{1,\ldots,n\}$, $n\geq 1$, with $k\geq 1$ components (see, for instance, Comtet \cite{Comtet}, p.\ $262$ and \cite{OEIS}).
 Alternatively, $t_{n,k}$ is the number of permutations of $\{1,\ldots,n\}$ with $k-1$ global descents.
 Permutations with one component, i.e.\ $t_{n,1}$, are known as indecomposable permutations (we recall that a permutation is called indecomposable if its one-line notation cannot be split into two parts such that every number in the first part is smaller than every number in the second part).
-An implicit recursion formula for $t_{n,k}$ is given by (see Propositions 2.4 and 2.7 of Hegarty and Martinsson \cite{HegMart2014}, for cases $k=1$ and $2\leq k\leq n$, respectively)
+Noting that $t_{n,k}=0$ if $n<k$, an implicit recursion formula for $t_{n,k}$ is given by (see Propositions 2.4 and 2.7 of \cite{HegMart2014})